MicrosoftDocs/azure-devops-docs/docs/pipelines/archive/apps/aspnet/aspnet-to-windows-vm.md

----
+﻿---
-title: Quick Start - Build and Deploy a ASP.NET app | Azure Pipelines
+title: Build and Deploy a ASP.NET app|title: Build and Deploy a ASP.NET app
-description: Set up a continuous integration (CI) build for your ASP.NET app, and then a continuous deployment (CD) release to Azure using Azure Pipelines ms.prod: devops ms.technology: devops-cicd ms.topic: conceptual
+description: Set up a continuous integration (CI) build for your ASP.NET app, and then a continuous deployment (CD) release to Azure usingtitle: Build and Deploy a ASP.NET app ms.prod: devops ms.technology: devops-cicd ms.topic: conceptual